Virginia Landlord Tenant Rights

 In addition to having laws that address general issues like repairs and security deposits, most states, including Virginia, grant rights and responsibilities about things like lock changes and a landlord’s right to entry.
 See the topics below for more information.

-Landlord Right to Entry in Virginia
+Landlord Right To Entry in Virginia

 Read more

-Rent Collection & Related Fees in Virginia
+Rent Collection and Related Fees in Virginia

 The following laws apply to the collection of rent and related fees:

 • Grace Period: Landlords are not typically required to provide a grace period for the payment of rent before charging a late fee.
-However, if there is no written lease agreement, landlords must provide a five-day grace period.
+However, if there is no written lease agreement, landlords must provide a five-day grace period

-• Maximum Late Fee: 10%.
+• Maximum Late Fee: 10%

-• Rent Payment Methods: There is no state law governing which payment methods landlords may or may not accept for the payment of rent.
+• Rent Payment Methods: There is no state law governing which payment methods landlords may or may not accept for the payment of rent

-• Rent Receipt: Required upon request for cash or money order.
+• Rent Receipt: Required upon request for cash or money order

 Small Claims Court in Virginia